AppGitHub

 ])

-When you use the LLMMessage[] overload, you may also provide tools, toolChoice, and temperature.
+When you use the LLMMessage[] overload, you may also provide additional call options such as temperature.

 run(options)